-From the nutritional perspectives, blood meal is reported to have a poor amino acid balance as compared with other animal protein feedstuffs.
-Ipso facto, rations intended for non-ruminants must be formulated in a manner that ensures sufficient isoleucine content so as to achieve better productive performance (Ekwe et al., 2022).
-However, studies in the literature have attributed the variations in percentages of lysine and other amino acids reported by different researchers to the processing methods employed during blood meal preparation.
-Mulik (2014) reported the availability of lysine as a percentage of the total content to be 84-89% for ring dried blood meal in comparison with 62% - 77% obtained from batch dried blood meal.
-With reference to the inclusion level of blood meal in poultry diets, studies reported that about 3-5% had been recommended due to poor digestibility efficiency associated with it, unlike the fish meal (Anoh and Akpet, 2013), and for boilers, blood can replace 50-100% fish meal and 50% soybean meal for improved performance (Mulik, 2014).
-Being rich in tryptophan with appreciable digestibility coefficiency has, indeed, been a good consideration for the use of blood meal in broiler’s diet.
-Nevertheless, the outcome of the blood meal inclusions varies with the amount added to the feed (Rahim et al., 2022).
-Additionally, blood meal has been an excellent supplementary protein source for plant-based ingredients with low lysine content such as cereal grains, forages as well as being a satisfactory replacement for other expensive protein sources in various feed formulations (Mulik, 2014).
-Regardless of the enormous nutritional and economic benefits of blood meal as quality protein source for poultry, there are still palpable fear and criticisms concerning its use as safe for animal feed ingredient, owing to the belief that blood drained from animals especially cattle is a haven for pathogens, allergens, toxin (dioxin), metabolites, transmissible spongiform encephalopathies (TES) and zoonotic Hepatitis E virus (HEV) (Ofori and Hsieh, 2014).
-However, from the standpoints of efficient hygienic abattoir practices, sterile collection utensil and adequate processing methods, these drawbacks against blood meal can be addressed.
+From the nutritional perspective, BM is reported to have a poor amino acid balance as compared with other animal protein feedstuffs.
+Rations intended for non-ruminants must be formulated in a manner that ensures sufficient isoleucine content to achieve better productive performance (Ekwe et al., 2022).
+However, studies have attributed the variations in lysine and other amino acids to the processing methods employed during BM preparation.
+Mulik (2014) reported the availability of lysine 84-89% for ring-dried BM in comparison with 62- 77% obtained from a batch-dried BM.
+Regarding the inclusion level of BM in poultry diets, studies reported that 3-5% had been recommended due to poor digestibility efficiency associated with it, unlike the fish meal (Anoh and Akpet, 2013), and for broilers, blood can replace 50-100% fish meal and 50% soybean meal for improved performance (Mulik, 2014).
+Being rich in tryptophan with appreciable digestibility coefficiency has been a good consideration for the use of BM in a broiler’s diet.
+The outcome of the blood meal inclusions varies with the amount added to the feed (Rahim et al., 2022).
+BM has been an excellent supplementary protein source for plant-based ingredients with low lysine content such as cereal grains and forages, as well as being a satisfactory replacement for other expensive protein sources (Mulik, 2014).
+Regardless of the enormous nutritional and economic benefits of BM as a quality protein source for poultry, there are still palpable fears and criticisms concerning its use as safe for animal feed ingredients, owing to the belief that blood drained from animals especially cattle is a haven for pathogens, allergens, toxin (dioxin), metabolites, transmissible spongiform encephalopathies (TES), and zoonotic Hepatitis E virus (HEV) (Ofori and Hsieh, 2014).
+However, from the standpoints of efficient hygienic abattoir practices, sterile collection utensils, and adequate processing methods, these drawbacks against blood meal can be addressed.

-Blood meal has been reported to enhance improved growth performance in poultry (broilers inclusive) (Rahim et al., 2022) and previous studies have demonstrated positive effects of blood meal on the growth performance, haematology and serum biochemical indices of birds (Lamidi et al., 2013).
-In avian species, haematology and serum biochemistry are becoming important diagnostic tools for determining the health and breeding status of an individual or flock.
-Studies on the corpuscular elements and biochemical attributes of the blood have been reliable indicators of the metabolic state of the experimental animals (Fasina et al., 2010).
-Blood examination remains a readily available and fast means of assessing animal health, nutritional status and performances of animals on feeding trials Lamidi et al., (2013).
-While reference haematological values of healthy domestic chickens at specific ages and physiological status are necessary for accurate interpretation of blood tests (Ogbu et al., 2013), haematological and biochemical indices in animals are based on treatment effects (Lamidi et al., 2013).
-As reported by Maidala et al., (2014), different protein sources are reported to have different amino acid compositions and may exert effects on haematological and serum biochemical parameters of broiler chickens.
-Furthermore, Owen and Amakeri (2013) reported on haematological parameters most commonly examined in nutritional studies to include PCV, RBC, WBC, (Lymphocy, MCHC, MCV, and Clotting time).
+BM has been reported to enhance growth performance in poultry (broilers) (Rahim et al., 2022) and previous studies have demonstrated positive effects of BM on the growth performance, hematology, and serum biochemical indices of birds (Lamidi et al., 2013).
+In avian species, hematology and serum biochemistry are becoming important diagnostic tools for determining the health and breeding status of an individual or flock (Fasina et al., 2010).
+Blood examination remains a readily available and fast means of assessing animal health, nutritional status, and performance In feeding trials Lamidi et al., (2013).
+While reference hematological values of healthy domestic chickens at specific ages and physiological status are necessary for accurate interpretation of blood tests (Ogbu et al., 2013), hematological and biochemical indices in animals are based on treatment effects (Lamidi et al., 2013).
+Maidala et al., (2014) reported different protein sources to have different amino acid compositions and may exert effects on the hematological and serum biochemical parameters of broiler chickens.
+Owen and Amakeri (2013) reported on hematological parameters most commonly examined in nutritional studies including PCV, RBC, and WBC (Lymphocy, MCHC, MCV, and Clotting time).